 In order to meet the EU directive requirement for emissions and immunity, fiber optics must be used for I/O expansion.

-Although the PiCs will pass the electrical fast transient test on incoming power lines, users may still want to use a power line conditioner as detailed in Chapter 1 of the Hardware Manual.
+Although the control will pass the electrical fast transient test on incoming power lines, users may still want to use a power line conditioner.